redbrick/docs/docs/services/znapzend.md

 If the NFS server is online and functional, you do not need to involve Albus to roll back changes, as all the snapshots are kept on Icarus too.

-  1. Find the snapshot you want to restore with zfs list -t snapshot.
+  1. Find the snapshot you want to restore with `zfs list -t snapshot`.
-  2. Run zfs rollback $snapshotname.
+  2. Run `zfs rollback $snapshotname`.

 That's it!
 These instructions obviously work for backups other than NFS too, should any ever exist.